Anaheim vs NuMex Big Jim: Roaster Size Matters

 • Sealed plastic storage.
 Causes rot.
 Use paper bags.

 Anaheim Pepper and NuMex Big Jim sit in the same heat tier but serve different roles.
-NuMex Big Jim delivers its distinctive mild and sweet character.
-Anaheim Pepper, with its mild and sweet profile, excels in everyday cooking.
+NuMex Big Jim delivers about 1.2× more upper-range heat with its distinctive mild and sweet character.
+Anaheim Pepper, with its mild, grassy-sweet, lightly earthy when roasted profile, excels in everyday cooking.

-Full Anaheim Pepper Profile → Full NuMex Big Jim Profile →
+Additional Anaheim Pepper and NuMex Big Jim comparison view

 Fact-Checked & Expert Reviewed